 Well, this depends: what actually do you mean by that question?

-Subliminal messaging is effortless, in the sense that you can do whatever you want while listening to some subliminal album that someone else created, and let the affirmations sink into your subconscious.
+Subliminal messaging is effortless, in the sense that you can do whatever you want while listening to some subliminal album that someone else created and let the affirmations sink into your subconscious.
 There’s absolutely nothing that you have to do to make your subconscious “hear” the subliminal messages.
 Let it play in the background as you’re washing the dishes, preparing a business presentation, or just resting on your couch.

-Sorry to break it to you like this, but do you really expect that you can just play an album, and to see all of your problems miraculously gone, all the negative beliefs that have been holding you back re-wired, and you suddenly turned into a person you’ve always wanted to be?
-No, of course you don’t 🙂
+Subliminal Audio factsSorry to break it to you like this, but do you really expect that you can just play an album, and to see all of your problems miraculously gone, all the negative beliefs that have been holding you back re-wired, and you suddenly turned into a person you’ve always wanted to be?
+No, of course, you don’t 🙂

 Here’s The Deal: When Subliminals Can Help?

-In the article that talks about how our negative beliefs can sabotage our conscious manifesting efforts, we have explained the reasons why many times, even when we’re doing everything right, it just seems like the Law of attraction isn’t working – or like it’s working in the wrong direction: it’s our subconscious mind’s fault.
+In the article that talks about how our negative beliefs can sabotage our conscious manifesting efforts, we have explained the reasons why, many times, even when we’re doing everything right, it just seems like the Law of attraction isn’t working – or like it’s working in the wrong direction: it’s our subconscious mind’s fault.

-For example, when we work on manifesting our dream house, we can repeat positive affirmations like: “I’m attracting my new house, I am doing everything it takes to attract my new house”; we can visualize the house of our dreams, or put it on our vision board; we can even do all the actions that come to our mind that should help us acquire that house – browsing the real estate ads, telling all of our friends that we’re looking for such house, looking at the offers of the real estate agencies… We can be focused on getting that house all day long – and we can still find ourselves doubting that we’ll ever own it.
+For example, when we work on manifesting our dream house, we can repeat positive affirmations like: “I’m attracting my new house, I am doing everything it takes to attract my new house”; we can visualize the house of our dreams or put it on our vision board; we can even do all the actions that come to our mind that should help us acquire that house – browsing the real estate ads, telling all of our friends that we’re looking for such house, looking at the offers of the real estate agencies… We can be focused on getting that house all day long – and we can still find ourselves doubting that we’ll ever own it.
 And that puts a stop to the process.

 It’s our mind sabotaging itself, and in most cases, we aren’t even aware of it.
-The efforts that we’re consciously making are obviously not enough to make our mind believe that what we want is actually possible – and subliminal messages, which enter the subconscious directly, can push it to the right direction.
+The efforts that we’re consciously making are obviously not enough to make our mind believe that what we want is actually possible – and subliminal messages, which enter the subconscious directly, can push it in the right direction.

 Seven Facts Concerning Subliminal Audio

-Subliminal audio is a red-hot topic at the minute, it can get pretty controversial too.
-Visit a few different subliminal messaging websites and you will be able to read a range of different opinions, and myths about how it can be used, but here are my seven simple truths about subliminal messages:
+Subliminal AudioSubliminal audio is a red-hot topic at the minute, it can get pretty controversial too.
+Visit a few different subliminal messaging websites, and you will be able to read a range of different opinions and myths about how it can be used, but here are my seven simple truths about subliminal messages:

 1. It’s Popular with Celebs!